dhis2/training-docs/content/android/tg_aggregate.md

 * Click Save

-Now once you go back to the list you will see a gray icon next to May 2023.
+Now once you go back to the list you will see a gray icon next to the dataset/period combo you just added.

 ![](images/datasets/image8.png)